 Productivity at Sony

-Sony uses different sets of criteria or measures of productivity in its business areas.
+Sony uses different sets of criteria or metrics for productivity in its business areas.
 These sets are based on the needs of the consumer electronics, gaming, entertainment, and financial services businesses.
-The following are some of the criteria that Sony’s operations managers use to evaluate productivity:
+The following are some of the metrics applicable to evaluating productivity in Sony’s operations management:

 References